Purged by Press Release: First Responders, Free Speech, and Public Employment Retaliation in the Digital Age

 Date Written: April 9, 2019

 What happens when nobody may have known about a police officer’s controversial speech if the government had not published it, or republished it, on a scale and with tools sufficient to foment public outrage in a very short period of time?
-Current federal law provides no answer.
+Current federal law provides no clear answer.
 Specifically, § 1983 jurisprudence, as currently conceived, does not account for potential First Amendment violations that result when a municipality publicizes or amplifies a police officer’s offensive speech that the public may never have known about but for the municipality publishing or amplifying it, and then fires the officer as a result of public outrage.
 Although § 1983 jurisprudence allows municipal employers to override First Amendment protections and fire subordinate employees for offensive speech in certain situations, the current framework does not address whether the Constitution permits this overriding when the employer, rather than the employee, publicizes the speech.
 This uncertainty risks chilling debate on salient topics and exposing public employees to the threat of wrongful infringements on their constitutional rights to free speech.
 The lack of predictability will continue to pose challenges as information markets continue to change and become more dynamic through technological progress.
-There is virtually no limiting principle in the current law that prevents municipal employers from violating their employees’ speech rights under the guise of mitigating a hostile work environment, preventing disruptions to public services, or any other number of justifications they might invoke to defend censorious social media policies when the employer amplifies the offending speech.

 Keywords: free speech, Section 1983, Pickering, Myers, Garcetti, Anthony Venable, retaliation, First Amendment, Constitution, social media, Facebook